Ibrahim-Benkhedda/Meta-Quest-2-Sentiment-and-Topic-Analysis/README.md

-Here, the reviews are short. they talk about how they enjoy the product and service of delivery from argos in the second document.
+Here, the reviews are short. they talk about how they enjoy the product.

 ```python